 Cotton, wool and silk are much better alternatives to the synthetic options that are out there, and you can find these fabrics in anything from fashion and homewares to food packaging.
 Here at The Swag, we’ve opted for a fully compostable, natural unseeded, unbleached cotton produce bag that keeps food fresher for longer.

 Our bank accounts will thank us for this one.
 As well as saving us money in the long term, buying less means that fewer items will find their way to landfill – creating a greener planet over time.

 One of the biggest culprits when it comes to over consumption is food wastage.
-And it’s easier to waste food then you then.
-Just a little extra weekly from your kitchen can cause long-term damage to the environment after they’re thrown away.
+Just a little extra weekly in your kitchen can cause long-term damage to the environment after your fruit and vegetables are thrown away.
 Instead of chucking all your food in the trash, eat them while they’re fresh – and don’t be afraid of leftovers.
 Some things are that much more delicious the next day.